 I am only 16.
 Can I still apply for a Texas motorcycle license?

-You must also have proof of registration of your motorcycle, if you own one, and proof of insurance, complete all required application forms and pay proscribed fees.
-You must also pass vision and written exams and it is highly recommended you study the motorcycle manual provided by the Department.
+- You must also have proof of registration of your motorcycle, if you own one, and proof of insurance, complete all required application forms, and pay proscribed fees.
+You must also pass the vision and written exams and it is highly recommended you study the motorcycle manual provided by the Department.

 I am over 18 years old, what does that mean for me in terms of getting a motorcycle license?

 - If you are 18 or older, the process is a bit more complicated.
 You must produce valid identification and confirm you are a U.S. citizen or are lawfully present in the United States.
 You must prove you live in Texas, provide your social security number, and if you own your motorcycle, proof of motorcycle registration and insurance.

 - You must also include proof of having completed a motorcycle safety course approved by the Motorcycle Safety Foundation, pay appropriate license fees, pass the written exam dealing with road signs, rules, and motorcycles, a driving test, and a vision test, if necessary.
 All applications much have thumbprints and photographs attached.

 I have motorcycle insurance and was involved in an accident.
 Do I need to hire a lawyer?

 - If you hope to settle any claim fairly and equitably, it is best to at least discuss your case with an experienced motorcycle accident attorney.
 Insurance companies are not your friends.
 Their main goal is to diminish or deny your claim in order to save as much money as possible.
 If you want full compensation, speak to an attorney.